engrBassel/prayer-times/README.md

 - using Vite, React, TypeScript,
 - Axios for fetching data,
 - API from aladhan.com,
+- Luxon for dealing with dates and times,
-- Material UI for components
+- Material UI for components.